Getting started with Cluster API

 sudo mv clusterawsadm /usr/local/bin

-clusterawsadm helps you bootstrapping the AWS environment that CAPI will use It will also create the necessary IAM roles for you.
+clusterawsadm helps you bootstrapping the AWS environment that CAPI will use.
+It will also create the necessary IAM roles for you.
+For more clusterawsadm versions refer to the upstream release page.

 Start by setting up environment variables defining the AWS account to use, if these are not already defined: